6 Easy Yoga Poses To Help Balance Your Chakras

 This is the fourth chakra, located where your thyroid gland exists.
 This chakra is associated with inner truth and your inner voice, as it regulates your thyroid, parathyroid, and your voice.
 Balancing this chakra is important, so you can always speak your truth and communicate appropriately.

 Fish pose is a wonderful pose for helping stimulate your thyroid gland and deepen your inner voice.

 For the third eye:

-It is purple in color and located in the center in middle of your forehead.
-This chakra is associated with your sixth sense, your clairvoyance, and your inner wisdom.
-When understimulated it affects the pituitary and pineal gland as well as visual issues, hearing loss.
-Growth hormone is produced in the pituitary gland and helps regulate bodily functions including metabolism, muscle mass, and sugar and fat metabolism.
-Continuously stimulating this chakra helps balance all of this.
-An imbalance of this chakra affects your intuition, insight, and can cause you to become negative and paranoid.
+This chakra is located in the center in middle of your forehead.
+It's is associated with your sixth sense, your clairvoyance, and your inner wisdom.
+When imbalanced, it can affect your intuition, insight, and may cause you to become negative and paranoid.

 The yoga pose: headstand

 One of the best poses to regulate this chakra is headstand, but please make sure you are under a certified yoga teacher who can help you get into this pose safely.
 There are also many modifications and variations you can do to reap similar benefits.